 The main features of the new GCSEs are:

-- A new grading scale of 9 to 1 will be used, with 9 being the top grade.
-This will allow greater differentiation between students and will help distinguish the new GCSEs from previous versions.
-Please see the table (on the next page) to show when each subject will ward grades using the new grading scale.
+- A grading scale of 9 to 1 is used, with 9 being the top grade.
+This allows greater differentiation between students and helps distinguish the new GCSEs from previous versions.

 - Assessment will be mainly by exam, with other types of assessment used only where they are needed to test essential skills.

-- There will be new, more demanding content, which has been developed by government and the exam boards.
+- There is now more demanding content, which has been developed by the government and the exam boards.

-- Courses will be designed for two years of study – they will no longer be divided into different modules and students will take all their exams in one period at the end of their course.
+- Courses are designed for two years of study – they are no longer divided into different modules and students will take all their exams in one period at the end of their course.